 There are two types of brand goals to think of, they are Social Media Marketing goals & Revenue-linked goals.
 Keep both of them in tandem.

 Social media marketing goals must always align with your company’s wider goals.
-Marketing goals are affected greatly by the following:
+Digital Marketing goals are affected greatly by the following:

 - Size of your company